-xx
+Thinking of giving a digital toy to a child this year?
+Pediatricians say don’t

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

-“Evidence suggests that core elements of such toys (eg, lights and sounds emanating from a robot) detract from social engagement that might otherwise take place … and that may be important for social development,” according to a clinical report published Monday by the American Academy of Pediatrics.
+“Evidence suggests that core elements of such toys (e.g., lights and sounds emanating from a robot) detract from social engagement that might otherwise take place … and that may be important for social development,” according to a clinical report published Monday by the American Academy of Pediatrics.

-To understand why, it helps to take a step back and consider what’s good about toys the first place.
+Pediatricians say the best toys for tots are old-fashioned hands-on playthings that young children can enjoy with parents — things like blocks, puzzles, even throwaway cardboard boxes — that spark imagination and creativity.

+“A cardboard box can be used to draw on, or made into a house,” said Dr. Alan Mendelsohn.
+Mendelsohn is a pediatrician at NYU Langone Health in New York and co-author of a new report on selecting toys for young children, up to around age 5.

 The best toys encourage children to spend quality time with their parents or other caregivers, giving kids a chance to stretch their horizons through play.

-“High-quality toys facilitate child development when they lead to the engagement of caregivers in play-based interactions that are rich in language, pretending, problem-solving, reciprocity, cooperation, and creativity,” the clinical report explains.
+“High-quality toys facilitate child development when they lead to the engagement of caregivers in play-based interactions that are rich in language, pretending, problem-solving, reciprocity, cooperation and creativity,” the clinical report explains.

 Although there are gizmos, gadgets and apps that purport to do all of these things, you can get the same — if not better — results with toys that don’t plug in or require batteries.
 Think of a board game, finger paints, a pile of Lego bricks, or a tea set for a make-believe tea party.